yanhan/myvagrant/README.md

 There should be a `ansible/roles/vagrant/files/vagrant_password.txt` file containing a single line which is the password of the `vagrant` user.

+## SSH Public Key Pair

+This Vagrant setup requires the use of a custom SSH keypair.
+Copy your SSH public key to `ansible/roles/vagrant/files/id_rsa.pub`:

+    cp ~/.ssh/id_rsa.pub ansible/roles/vagrant/files/id_rsa.pub

+and comment out this line in the Vagrantfile before your first provision:

+    my_config.ssh.private_key_path = "~/.ssh/id_rsa"

+You will need to uncomment that line after the first provision is done.
+A little troublesome I know.

 ## Vagrant Up

 Now we are ready to initialize and provision the Vagrant.